co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 ## Overview

-This library streamlines returning HttpResults from endpoints that leverage [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions) by offering convenient extension methods to map you result to an HttpResult.
+This library streamlines returning HttpResults from endpoints that leverage [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions) by offering convenient extension methods to map your `Result`s to HttpResults.
 With these, you can maintain a fluent, railway-oriented style by simply invoking the appropriate method at the end of your result chain.
-It also supports custom error types and ensures a clear separation between your domain logic and API by using specific mappers to translate domain details into API responses.
+It also supports custom error types and ensures a clear separation between your domain logic and Web-API by allowing custom mappers to translate domain details into API responses.

+It's compatible with Minimal APIs and controllers.

 ## Installation